DINKY 102 JOE’S CAR (1969-1976):

-Joe’s Car featured opening wings, extending tails fins, a red flashing exhaust light, powered by a 1.5v battery and jewelled headlights.
+Joe’s Car featured opening wings, extending tails fins, a red flashing exhaust light, powered by a 1.5v battery, and jewelled headlights.

 The key feature of this model was the flashing turbine driven rocket exhaust.
-This was powered by an AA 1.5 volt battery which activated a flashing bulb which utilised a bi-metal stip to create the effect.
+This was powered by an AA 1.5 volt battery which activated a flashing bulb which utilised a bi-metal strip to create the effect.
 Many modern bulb replacements do not have this strip and the light therefore does not flash.

-With its turbo driven aero engines it could fly at 300mph, as a hovercraft at 70 knots or on land at 200mph.
+With its turbo driven aero engines it could fly at 300mph, sail as a hovercraft at 70 knots or drive on land at 200mph.
 The car had retractable wings and fins as well as wheels.